 It is advisable and good practice that employees who work alone are medically assessed for fitness to handle, or work within close proximity of food products.
 The purpose of a Food handler assessment is to ensure the employee does not have any medical condition which could expose them to a higher degree of risk while working alone i.e. carrying a disease likely to be transmitted through food, presence of infected wounds or sores, or the presence of diarrhoea.

 - Level 1 – Provision of a confidential questionnaire

 - Level 2 – Clinical assessment with an Occupational Health Advisor and where clinically indicated, stool samples may be requested.

 - Provision of fitness to work Report, restrictions and recommendations

 Sources of further information

 - Medical standards for food handling from the Food Standards Agency

 - Medical standards for food handling guidance

-If you have any questions about Food handler medical assessments, or any other occupational health services for your business in South Wales or the South of England, don't hesitate to call us on 02920 682028 or Contact us.
+If you have any questions about Food handler medical assessments, or any other occupational health services for your business in Cardiff, Wales or London, don't hesitate to call us on 02920 682028 or Contact us.